Skills Consulting Group Primary Logo

 Supporting documents

-If you are selected for a scholarship, you will need to provide copies of the following documents before taking up your scholarship:
+If you are shortlisted for a scholarship, you will need to provide copies of the following documents before taking up your scholarship.
+You will receive an email requesting you return these documents by email, if you are progressed to the shortlisting stage.

 • Certified copies of the personal pages of your passport if you are applying for an in-country course.
 An alternative form of Government-issued photo identification is acceptable if applying for an online course.